nhsconnect/FHIR-NRLS-API/pages/overview/overview_guide_versioning.md

 tags: [development]
 sidebar: overview_sidebar
 permalink: overview_guide_versioning.html
-summary: An overview of how implementation Guides (and other technical assets) are versioned.
+summary: An overview of how implementation guides (and other technical assets) are versioned.
 ---

 ## Product Versioning